avinashpandu/ADOAssignment2/readme.txt

 	Function : init_other_vals
 	--------------------------
-This function is used to initialize the values of the ##buffer pool manager.
+1) This function is used to initialize the not so dynamically changing values of the buffer pool manager.

-##The memory for the dirty_flag_array and fix_Count_array are initialized with the help of this user defined function.
+2) The memory for the dirty_flag_array and fix_Count_array are initialized with the help of this user defined function.

 	Function : free_all